greenideas/school-notes/2012/Fall/Criminal Law/Criminal-Law-Class-Notes.markdown

 * Unless the legislature explicitly states that an act need not be volitional to be punished, we presume that conduct must be voluntary.
 * Did any actor compel ∂ to engage in the prohibited behavior?
 	* Was that actor a government agent?
-	*

 ### State v.
 Decina
-* Case in chief defense - Certain elements need to be in place for a crime to occur, and those elements were not present.
+* Case-in-chief defense - Certain elements need to be in place for a crime to occur, and those elements were not present.
 * Affirmative defense - Yes, the criminal activity occurred, but there is a reason why I did it, and (1) given those circumstances, we'd want anyone to act as I did or (2) there are extenuating, justifying circumstances.
 * When there is social harm, and that harm is substantial, courts will widen the lens of what constitutes an action.
 * If there's a nonvolitional act that causes harm, is there an earlier volitional act that clearly caused that nonvolitional act.

+## September 19
+### People v.
+Beardsley
+* Duty + Failure to act is still insufficient to establish criminal liability.
+There still needs to be a prohibited mental state.
+* Two types of duties:
+	* Duty to act directly
+	* Duty to summon assistance

+### Commonwealth v.
+Howard
+* Nothing about omissions in the PA manslaughter statute circa *Howard*